 What is Chhoti?

-This is a part of the book Choti; The Native Place of Śrīla Ṭhākura Bhaktivinoda (1999) by Dr. Fakir Mohan Dās.
+The text on this page (1/2) is taken from the book Choti; The Native Place of Śrīla Ṭhākura Bhaktivinoda (1999) by Dr. Fakir Mohan Dās.

 Chhoti is the śrīpāt of Śrīla Bhaktivinoda Ṭhākura.
 A śrīpāt is the native place of a great saint.
 Such places are considered worshipable by all the followers of that saint.
 According to the tradition in India, the village where one’s paternal ancestors resided is considered to be one’s native place.

-Thus, in the case of Śrīla Bhaktivinoda Ṭhākura, although he took birth on 2nd September 1838 in his maternal uncle’s house in Ula, West Bengal, his native place is the village Chhoti in Kendrapara (Odisha).
+Thus, in the case of Śrīla Bhaktivinoda Ṭhākura, although he took birth on 2nd September 1838 in his maternal uncle’s house in Ula, West Bengal, his native place is the village Chhoti in the Kendrapara District of Odisha.

 The name of the village Chhoti has had some changes: It used to be Choti Mangalpur.
 After that it was changed to Choti.
 The official spelling of the name, however, is Chhoti.